thereeceshow/Resources/README.md

-This page now exists on the [Wiki](https://github.com/bootcamp-students/Projects-Exercises/wiki/Resources)
+The comprehensive list of resources exists on the [Wiki](https://github.com/bootcamp-students/Projects-Exercises/wiki/Projects), this repo is for code, images, odd files, and other examples.
 <!--

 # Resources